Bubbling up: Tar Heels boost NCAA hopes with key Quad 1 win

 Before last week, the Tar Heels had no real marquee wins, but also no bad losses.
 They put one in the negative column with Wednesday’s 76-67 home loss to the Panthers, who are 170th in the NET rankings.

-The Quadrant 4 loss, North Carolina’s first in 18 games against teams from Quads 2-4, surely doomed its NCAA Tournament chances.
+The Quadrant 4 loss, North Carolina’s first in 18 games against teams from Quads 2-4, surely dimmed its NCAA Tournament chances.

 ”There have been times as I’ve said before that they’ve been knocked down, they’ve been scarred,” North Carolina coach Hubert Davis said. ”And they seem to always get back up and continue to fight.”